compl-ai/compl-ai/README.md

 ## 🧪 Framework

 #### 🚧 Update in Progress
-The current version of the framework is published here [here](https://compl-ai.org/interpretation/).
+The current version of the framework is published [here](https://compl-ai.org/interpretation/).

 We are currently in the process of renewing our coverage of the EU AI Act by updating the set of benchmarks, thus the supported set of benchmark may differ from this original mapping.
 The goals of this update are:
 - To increase coverage over the EU AI Act principles